LisaCR01/E-Commerce-Back-End/Readme2.md

-# Employee Management System
+# E-Commerce Back End
 In this project I built the back end for an e-commerce site by modifying starter code.
 The motivation for me to create this application is because of the prevalence of e-commerce sites such as Shopify.
 The prevalence of these sites means that understanding the fundamental architecture of these platforms will benefit me as a full-stack web developer.
 I built this project to explore new concepts: the use of association methods, RESTful CRUD Operations and the use of sequelize.

 ## Technologies Used
 * MySQL2 package